-The Group recognises a loss allowance for expected credit losses ('ECL') on contract assets and trade receivables.
-The expected credit losses on trade receivables includes specific provisions against known receivables and an estimate using a provision matrix by reference to past experience and an analysis of the debtor's current financial position on the remaining balance.
+The Group recognises a loss allowance for expected credit losses ('ECL') on contract assets and trade and other receivables.
+The expected credit losses on trade receivables includes specific provisions against known receivables and an estimate using a provision matrix by reference to past experience, adjusted for forward looking circumstances, and an analysis of the debtor's current financial position on the remaining balance.
 The expected credit losses on contract assets and other receivables is assessed based on historical credit loss experienced on these types of assets adjusted for known foreseeable estimated losses.